CRISalid-esr/svp-harvester/docs/source/overview.rst

 - **Extensibility :** SoVisu+ Harvester serves as a runner for a group of harvesters, each of which is defined with specific parameters in a configuration file.
 These harvesters are responsible for retrieving data from distinct sources and converting it into a uniform format.

-- **Flexible identifiers management:** The tool performs harvestings on behalf of various kinds of entities (wich may be persons, reserach structures, laboratories of projects).
+- **Flexible identifiers management:** The tool performs harvestings on behalf of various kinds of entities (wich may be persons, research structures, laboratories of projects).
 For each type of entity, it accepts a wide range of identifiers (such as IdRef, ORCID, IdHal) with which each harvester will perform his task as best as he can in a loosely coupled way.

 - **Parallel Processing:** To optimize performance, the harvesters are run concurrently.
 The results can be delivered in real-time or as a single batch upon completion of the process, with options for both synchronous and asynchronous modes.